glorborg/trademonkey-docs/replit.md

 # Trading Journal Documentation Project

 ## Overview
-This is the documentation workspace for the Trading Journal application.
+This is the documentation workspace for the TradeMonkey application (trading journal focused on behavioral analysis using the "Behavior Dashcam" concept).
 Built with Docusaurus 3.x, this project serves as a perpetual build environment where documentation files are handed over, organized, and pushed to GitHub.

 ## Project Structure
 ```
 docs-site/
 ├── docs/                        # All documentation pages
 │   ├── 01-getting-started/      # Onboarding and basics (6 pages)
 │   ├── 02-core-workflows/       # Day-to-day features (6 pages)
-│   ├── 03-advanced-insights/# Analytics and AI features (7 pages)
+│   ├── 03-advanced-insights/    # Analytics and AI features (7 pages)
 │   ├── 04-reference/            # Billing, limits, security (4 pages)
-│   └── 05-internal/         # Team-only docs (3 pages)
+│   └── 05-support-resources/    # Support, FAQ, glossary (6 pages)
 ├── static/img/                  # Screenshots and images
 ├── sidebars.ts                  # Navigation configuration
 ├── docusaurus.config.ts         # Site configuration
 └── package.json                 # Dependencies
 ```

 ## Workflow